Graph Variants¶

-LZGraphs provides three graph types, each optimized for different analysis scenarios.
-This guide helps you choose the right one.
+LZGraphs provides three graph variants, each optimized for different analysis scenarios.
+All are handled by the unified LZGraph class.

 Overview Comparison¶